 Barb Nelson: Executive Director

-Melanie is an arts & cultural manager and graphic designer.
+Melanie is an Arts & Cultural Manager, graphic designer, and Community Arts Curator.
 She brings artists and audience together with emphasis on content, relevance and audience experience.
+She has a BFA from Emily Carr University and 8+ years of industry experience.

 Bobbie has degrees in Geography and Classics.
 She has worked in the environmental field, as a consultant and in the arts as an educator.
 She has a special interest in helping children develop a deeper connection to the natural world and endeavours to teach environmental stewardship to them.